 Of course, as with any resource, it can be tricky sometimes to ensure students actually complete assigned work in advance.
 And, when you are flipping a classroom, this advanced work is critical.

 First, you should know that national research indicates students feel positively about the Excelsior OWL once they are introduced to it, which is going to help ensure students come to class prepared.
 Students in a national study reported the Excelsior OWL being helpful and supportive — and fun.
 One student in the study said that, unlike textbooks, “it feels like the OWL is on our side.”
 If students have a positive reaction to a resource, they are more likely to use it.
 Helping students feel excited about the Excelsior OWL from the start will aid in this process, but the games, videos, and humor the Excelsior OWL offers is going to help as well.

 Second, there are some strategies you can employ, similar to strategies you might employ when using a textbook, to help ensure students are visiting the Excelsior OWL and experiencing the instruction it offers.
 Having students write a short reflection about what they learned is one way to ensure both that students are visiting the Excelsior OWL and understanding its content.
 However, short, simple quizzes can also be used as quick checks to make sure students are visiting and understanding the Excelsior OWL.

-The following sample curriculum is just one example of what a “flipped” introduction to writing classroom might look like.
+The next page contains a sample curriculum of what a “flipped” introduction to writing classroom might look like.
 The course focuses on a variety of assignments, uses no traditional textbooks, and relies on the Excelsior OWL for much of the reading material for the course.
 The idea behind the sample curriculum is that students can complete activities in the Excelsior OWL outside of class and use class time for workshopping.
 Additional readings from a variety of open-source resources have been used in the sample, but the Excelsior OWL provides the foundational content.